lerina/lerina.github.io/html/code/rust-wasm/index.md

 [dependencies]
 wasm-bindgen = "0.2.88"
 ```

+Note:

+`wasm-bindgen-cli` will be installed
+when we build with wasm-pack the first time,
-Note: `wasm-bindgen-cli` was already installed by wasm-pack so we are all good to go.
+so we are all good to go.

 ##### 3. Get the lib.rs code for hello_world